zidanekarim/ece251hw/q6/README.md

 # ALU Module
-## Basic parameterized with parameters we, clk, addr, write, read
+## Basic parameterized with parameters a, b, operation, result
-The display output shows the intermediary writes/reads, but only the final read per address should be considered legitimate
+B is not always used in case of logical operations (and, or, not) Cout is avoided in favor of a wider result output.

 Compile steps:
 make compile